hugo4711/windows-docker-machine/README.md

 * macOS with Vagrant 2.0.1
   * VMware Fusion Pro 10.0.1
   * VirtualBox 5.1.30
+  * Parallels 13.1.x or later Business or Pro
 * Windows with Vagrant 2.0.1
   * VMware Workstation Pro 14.0.0
   * (VirtualBox see issue